All The Things you Probably Won't be Told about The Yorkshire Terrier!

 Yorkshire terriers are very popular dogs due to their size and how cute they are.

 It is considered to be very prestigious to have one.
 However, you need to really understand the medical concerns that can arise.
-Bone and leg problems are common with the Yorkshire terrier.
+Bone and leg problems are common with this little dog.
 Due to their small size they can get stepped on accidentally.
 This can result in their body being injured as well as bones being broken.

 They can also fall of the edges of things so be careful where you set them.
 They are curious creatures by nature and often don’t perceive the dangers that await them sometimes.

-Luxating patellas in Yorkshire terriers is something you want to be looking out for.
+Luxating patellas in these tiny dogs is something you want to be looking out for.
 This affects their knees.
 This can come on slowly or all at once but you need to get it looked at.

 If both of the rear legs are affected by it, the dog may have a hard time walking normally.
 The sense of balance they once knew could be completely thrown off.

-luxating patellas in Yorkshire terriers needs to be treated as soon as possible to allow your dog to live a normal life.
+This illness in these little pups needs to be treated as soon as possible to allow your dog to live a normal life.
 Failure to get such treatment can result in the onset of arthritis.

-This is an inflammation of the joints and your Yorkie will be extremely uncomfortable.
+This is an inflammation of the joints and your pup will be extremely uncomfortable.
 If your dog is in good health then surgery may be recommended by your vet to correct it.

-The decision to have the surgery done or not can be difficult.
+The decision you make for your pup to have the surgery done or not can be difficult.
 On one hand you owe it to your pet to ease the pain as much as possible for them.
-Knowing that the luxating patellas in Yorkshire terriers will get worse if not corrected means they will continue to be in more pain as time progresses.
+Knowing that this illness in little dogs will get worse if not corrected means they will continue to be in more pain as time progresses.

-Yet Yorkies don’t have a high tolerance when it comes to anesthesia used for surgery.
+Yet these breed of pups don't have a high tolerance when it comes to anesthesia used for surgery.
 Therefore they have a much higher risk of not making it through the procedure than most other breeds of dogs.
-Most owners will risk the surgery though as they don’t want their beloved pet to suffer.
+Most owners will risk the surgery though as they don't want their beloved pet to suffer.

-One of the best ways to ensure the overall health of your Yorkshire terrier is to get them proper medical care.
-Make sure your veterinarian has experience working with Yorkies.
+One of the best ways to ensure the overall health of your pup is to get them proper medical care.
+Make sure your veterinarian has experience working with these little dogs.

 They don’t do well with anesthesia so preventative measures are very important for them.
 Early intervention when signs of a problem arise can help as well.